zahrakoulayizadeh/store-application-with-redis-database/README.md

-# windows-application-with-redis-database
+# store-application-with-redis-database
-Provide Key-Value data model and implement the windows application with python and redis database
+Provided key-value data model and implemented a store application with python and redis database.

 ## Info
-This program is implemented using Python programming language and Json file format and Redis is used as a database.
+This program is implemented using Python programming language.
+JSON file format and Redis is used as a database.
-This program is a Windows application that was created with the help of PySimpleGUI library in Python.
+This program is a store application that was created with the help of PySimpleGUI library in Python.

 ## Usage